WisTex/Raconteur/.homeinstall/README.md

 ## Disclaimers

 - This script does work with Debian 10 or 11 only.
 - This script has to be used on a fresh debian install only (it does not take account for a possibly already installed and configured webserver or sql implementation).
-You may use it to ins$
+You may use it to install more than one website on the same computer as long as you use a single webserver.
 ## Preconditions

 Hardware